jcbgamboa/jcbgamboa.github.io/_posts/2020-04-26-On-inequality-and-the-Coronavirus.md

 municipalities in São Paulo than Amazonas.
 The variance is huge!

 Ok.
 With these disclaimers in mind, let's take a look at some of the states.
+In the graphs below, each point represents a municipality.
+I'm not naming them because I'm assuming most readers won't actually care.
+I am only including municipalities that had _already_ registered at least one case.
 The following are the data in my state, Rio Grande do Sul (shortened as RS):

 ![covid_hdibyfirstday](/public/covid_hdibyfirstday_RS.png)